-Sarah has been practicing family law in California for over 28 years, specializing in the areas of mediation and collaborative practice.
+Sarah has been practicing family law in California for more than 30 years, specializing in the areas of mediation and collaborative practice.

 Family Law Practice